Campus graduation ceremony August 10 celebrates 70 graduates in Class of 2014

 In addition to granting diplomas, CMU-SV will also celebrate exceptional students and alumni by conferring three awards:

-- Dean’s Return on Education Award to recognize a student or alumnus who has successfully applied his Carnegie Mellon education to advancement in their careers thereby inspiring other students to do the same
+- Director’s Return on Education Award to recognize a student or alumnus who has successfully applied his Carnegie Mellon education to advancement in their careers thereby inspiring other students to do the same

 - Carnegie Mellon Silicon Valley Service Award to a student who has devoted himself to enriching the CMU-SV community